nmn-pandey/brain-tumour-segmentation/readme.md

 The `data` folder contains a total of 30 training records, including both images and masks, along with 8 records designated for validation and testing.
 These samples are preprocessed and formatted for training and evaluating the models.

-To download the raw dataset or if the dataset file is missing, please run the `00_data_download.py` script and follow the data preprocessing scripts sequentially.
+To download the raw dataset or if the dataset file is missing, please run the `00_data_download.py` script with your credentials and follow the data preprocessing scripts sequentially.

 ## Additional Details Regarding the Attached Zip File